stablecaps/ice-cat-wrangler/README.md

     - Resources are tightly coupled to application code changes which is helpful to developers.
     - Allows developers to deploy without requiring specialised DevOps knowledge.

 #### Resources are shared between terraform and serverless using SSM variables.
-The api-client also leverages the same SSM variables to auto-configure resource env vars.
+The api_client also leverages the same SSM variables to auto-configure resource env vars.

 2. **Terraform**:
 It is good to deploy more fundamental resources such as S3 buckets, iam policies, etc using terraform because: